Skip to content

 How to take part

-You will write a program to display a personalised image (or series of images) on an Astro Pi computer on board the ISS to remind the astronauts of home, using a reading from the Astro Pi’s colour and luminosity sensor to set the colour of the background.
+You will write a program to display a personalised image (or series of images) on an Astro Pi computer on board the ISS for the astronauts to see as they go about their daily tasks, using a reading from the Astro Pi’s colour and luminosity sensor to set the colour of the background.

 A selection of Mission Zero images